Imitating What Works: Simulation-Filtered Modular Policy Learning from Human Videos: Additional Experiment Details

 \section{Additional Experiment Details}

-A number of processing steps are used to compute the 3D object centers from the RGB-D data robustly.
+\paragraph{3D object center calculation} A number of processing steps are used to compute the 3D object centers from the RGB-D data robustly.
 Firstly, we erode the segmentation mask using a $3\times3$ kernel to remove border pixels from the object.
 The object points are unprojected to 3D using the camera intrinsics.
 Then, the bounding box is determined by taking the 5th and 95th percentile points in each dimension, and its center is taken as the final center.

-Similarly, for ICP pose tracking, a few preprocessing steps are used to clean up the point clouds.
+\paragraph{ICP implementation} Similarly, for ICP pose tracking, a few preprocessing steps are used to clean up the point clouds.
 We erode the segmentation mask using a $5\times5$ kernel and perform statistical outlier removal using Open3D~\cite{zhou2018open3d} with 30 neighbors and a standard deviation ratio of 2.0.
 The video frames are processed in order, and frames in which there are less than 500 object points are skipped, since heavily occluded point clouds generally result in poor pairwise registration.
 The ICP registration (Open3D Generalized ICP) is run first with a coarse correspondence distance of 8 cm and then a fine correspondence distance of 2 cm.
 When the computed transformation between one frame and the next has an object-center translation greater than 2 cm or a rotation magnitude greater than 0.2 radians, it is assumed to be erroneous and set to the previous frame's transformation.

-For FoundationPose model-based pose tracking, 3D models of the target object are required.
+\paragraph{3D object model acquisition} For FoundationPose model-based pose tracking, 3D models of the target object are required.
 We obtained these by scanning each object using the Polycam app with a Google Pixel 6.
 We run FoundationPose with 8 refinement iterations for pose estimation and 2 refinement iterations for tracking.

+\paragraph{Network architecture and optimizer} For our policy model, the goal point embedding has dimension 32, and the MLP fuser has two layers of size 512.
+The trajectory decoder has two layers of size 128, and predicts 16 waypoints.
+The grasp decoder has two layers of size 64.
+For training, we use an AdamW optimizer with a learning rate of 0.0001 and batch size of 64 (full dataset for our task-specific data).
+For pretraining on HOI4D, we train on $L_{\text{traj}}$ for 800 epochs and then on $L_{\text{traj}} + 0.01 L_{\text{grasp}}$ for 200 epochs.
+For our task-specific data, we train on $L_{\text{traj}}$ for 1000 epochs and then on $L_{\text{grasp}}$ with $0.1\times$ learning rate for 500 epochs.